-Once the Department Head and the Dean both approve the "intention to apply" email the Principal Investigator (or Project Director) should forward the email to the Director of Research & Grants with all of the above documentation for review and approval.
+Once the Department Head and the Dean both approve the "intention to apply" email the Principal Investigator (or Project Director) should forward the email Research & Grants Administration with all of the above documentation for review and approval.
 At this time the R&GA will commit resources to assist the Principal Investigator (or Project Director) in developing a compelling proposal.